Stay tuned for our next article:

 — Sri Ramakrishna, Hindu saint

 My parents celebrated my tenth birthday in an unusual way.
-Rather than showering gifts on me, my mother took me with her to feed the poor people outside the temples of six different faiths: a Sikh temple, a Hindu temple, a Jain temple, a church, a synagogue, and a mosque.
+Rather than showering gifts on me, my mother took me with her to feed the poor people outside the temples of six different faiths: a Sikh temple, a Hindu temple, a Jain temple, a Christian church, a Jewish synagogue, and an Islamic mosque.
 As I handed over two pieces of bread and some very appetizing curry to each person, I did not see Muslim or Hindu or Christian faces — I only saw grateful human faces.
 Even though it was a fleeting exchange — a small act of kindness and the acknowledgment of gratitude — I can still vividly remember the deep human connection I felt that day, and the profound sense of joy it gave me.

 When we returned home, my father read from the scriptures of these six major faiths.
 He told us that there is only one God who has been manifested on Earth in different times through Krishna, Christ, Mohammed, Moses, Guru Nanak, Buddha, Mahavir, and many others.
 The words Ekam sat vipra bahuda vadanti (truth is one, but called differently by many) from the Rig Veda (I.164.46) still rings in my ears.
 He ended our prayer by saying Sarve Janah sukinoh bhavantu (May ALL the peoples of the world be peaceful and prosperous).

 A few years later I was reading a book given to me by my father.
-It was written by Dr. Radhakrishnan, a former president of India who also inaugurated the Center for Study of World Religions at Harvard Divinity School.
+It was written by Dr. Radhakrishnan, a former president of India who also inaugurated the Center for the Study of World Religions at Harvard Divinity School.
 In the book, Radhakrishnan wrote about how he recognized himself as an heir to the entirety of human civilization and not just Hindu civilization.
 This struck a chord within me that continues to resonate in my life today.

 These two events, two beautiful gifts handed to me by my mother and father, enriched my life immeasurably by teaching me how to cherish and harness the diversity in the world around me.